 A sentence containing a main/independent/principal clause and a co-ordinate clause is known as a compound sentence.

-A co-ordinate clause is a sentence starts with a co-ordinate conjunction.
+A co-ordinate clause is a sentence that starts with a co-ordinate conjunction.
 There are some co-ordinate conjunctions so we need a mnemonic to remember them.
 It is “FANBOYES”.

 FANBOYES means the followings: